 Homelessnessis about the strength of not giving up but rising to heal and recreate own life.

-This painting describes an overwhelming feeling of loss, frustration, depression, rejection, and feeling of not belonging while rising over the chaos to confront the circumstances and find a way out.
-The choice is up to the individual, either to fall to the bottom of survival or rise above the circumstances to rebuild and recreate.
+This painting describes strong emotions: an overwhelming feeling of loss, frustration, depression, rejection, and a sense of not belonging and, at the same time, rising over the chaos, confronting the circumstances, and finding a way out.
+The choice is up to the individual: to fall to the bottom of survival or rise above the circumstances to rebuild and recreate.
 I am challenging a new beginning.

 Challenges.
 Oil on canvas, 30″ x 40″